bartex00001/WS2812_for_RPI_PICO/README.md

 ### Change color of single led

 The `change_pixel()` method allows for changing the color of a single LED by specifying its index and desired color.
+Indexing of the LEDs starts at 0.

 ```python
 def change_pixel(self, index: int, color: (int, int, int)):